k-wib/k-wib.github.io/_pages/about.md

 		* "Kevin was a great GSI, he explained all the concepts clearly, and answered any questions that people had.
 He guided our class through the labs, and made the lab reports easy to complete"

 * **INAF U6614: Data Analysis for Policy Research Using R** (Fall 2020, Columbia)
-	* Designed and taught weekly lab classes for ~20 students, assisted the instructor in developing the curriculum, provided individualized feedback on projects, graded homework, and conducted office hours
+	* Designed and taught weekly lab classes for ~20 students, developed course website, assisted the instructor in developing the curriculum, provided individualized feedback on projects, graded homework, and conducted office hours

 * **CSOR W4231: Analysis of Algorithms** (Spring 2020, Columbia)
 	* Graded homework and exams for ~120 students, and conducted office hours